 Yes, but Californians can only bet on horse races online or on a mobile device.

 Yes.
 With the sheer number of sportsbooks that will almost assuredly make their way into California, many sportsbooks are expected to mirror the odds found at sportsbooks in Las Vegas.

 The minimum age to gamble in CA is 18.
 However, sports bettors will have to be 21 or older to place a legal wager in California.

 No, bet365 does not have a license to operate in California.

 Such a place does not exist.
-Hopefully, California will see online and retail sports betting arrive as early as 2023.
+Hopefully, California will see online and retail sports betting arrive in the future, but that won't happen in 2023.

 This, and many other questions, will be answered when California inches closer to legalized sports betting.
 Currently, wagers cannot be placed on in or out-of-state teams.

-Jeff Watters is a content editor at Covers.
-Before he began supporting Covers experts in making smarter sports bettors in 2021, the well-traveled Nova Scotian and Atlanta Braves fanatic spent time writing about education, software, and NHL prospects.
+Jeff Watters is a sports betting editor at Covers.
+Before pivoting to sports betting in 2021, the well-traveled Nova Scotian and Atlanta Braves fanatic spent time writing about education, software, and NHL prospects.